 According to EC261, their passengers should get compensated when EasyJet could have avoided the delay but failed to do so.
 The European Regulation indeed protects your passenger rights and requires airlines to pay up to 600€ per passenger in compensation for flight delays.
 Note that for the law to apply, you must reach your destination at least 3 hours late.

 ClaimCompass is here to make sure that airlines like EasyJet respect the law and to help air passengers have their rights enforced.
 We help you claim your flight delay compensation from the low-cost airline.

 Once you’ve given us permission to handle your claim, we contact the airline, take care of the whole for you, and send you your compensation.
-While the airline is performing well to process compensation claims, some of their practices do make the process slightly more complicated (more on that below).
+Despite a poor flight performance, easyJet ranks honorably among the world's best airlines, thanks to the fact that they process compensation claims.
+But despite performing well to process compensation claims, some of their practices do make the process slightly more complicated (more on that below).

 You might be entitled to up to 600€ from the airline!

 The tab below provides specific data regarding the airline's on-time performance.
 It includes the amount of flights operated by the airline each month, which portion of these flight arrived on time (i.e with less than 15 minutes delay), which portion consists of delayed flights, and the average delay of their flights in minutes.
 Source: Flightstats.com